avyboy/aresmush/features/plugins.md

 * Channels
 * and more

 But the real power of plugins is that you can add, modify or replace any plugin.
 For example: A war MUSH might swap out the movement plugin for one that restricts movement based on action points during combat.
 A fantasy MUSH might swap out the description system with one that limits character descriptions based on what clothing items they had purchased.
+These changes *replace* the standard plugins, so you don't end up with a hardcoded "who" and a softcoded "+who" on top of it.

 # Plugin Code